Skip to main content

 Drawdown

-The process of requesting cash from a federal grant through the Payment Management System or a similar funder disbursement system.
-Drawdowns must be timed to match actual expenditures; draws that exceed expenditures by more than a few days are cash management violations under 2 CFR 200.305.
+Pulling cash from a federal grant through the Payment Management System or a similar funder system.
+The cash you pull must line up with what you have spent.
+Drawing well ahead of spending is a cash management violation under 2 CFR 200.305.

 DEFINITION